The Challenges of Diabetes & Pregnancy

 There's a Difference

 Gestational diabetes differs from Type 1 and Type 2 diabetes in that it is contracted after a woman becomes pregnant and the baby is already well developed.
 A woman who has diabetes before pregnancy must maintain strict control of her blood-sugar before she conceives and maintain it throughout the pregnancy while the baby's organs and systems are developing and also in later pregnancy to ensure the baby does not gain too much weight and grow too big.
+Consider doing research before pregnancy to help you find the best monitor for your blood sugar.

 Robert Meloni, MD, fellow of the American College of Endocrinology, recommends, "Plan on achieving excellent blood-sugar control by six months before conception.
 It takes time to get everything together - diet, exercise, insulin - in the proper proportion for continuous, excellent control."